Topic

 When a permit is granted repeatedly for periods of less than six months, the total period of stay in Norway cannot exceed six months during a twelve-month period, cf. the Regulations section 6-3 fifth paragraph.

 In the case of applications for a new permit or renewal (if applicable), it will be necessary to carry out a concrete calculation in each individual case to decide whether a new permit can be granted.
-If the seasonal worker/holiday temp leaves Norway before the permit expires, as a rule, he or she cannot use the remaining part of the permit at a later date.
-However, we accept that the seasonal worker/holiday temp uses the remaining period at a later date provided that the applicant requests so and that the exit from Norway is documented, for example by a stamp in his/her passport.

 4. The content and duration of the permit

 The permit entitles the holder to work as a seasonal worker/holiday temp, cf. the Immigration Regulations section 6-3 sixth paragraph.
-The decision shall state the job title, and the name(s) and address(es) of the employer(s).
+The decision shall state the job title, and the name(s) of the employer(s).

 In all decisions, it must be specified that the permit does not entitle the holder to take other employment than that stipulated in the decision, and that the permit does not entitle the holder to work more than full-time.
 The decision must also state that the applicant shall be paid in accordance with the applicable collective agreement.